risea-x/Fraction-Calculator/README.md

 ## A program in Java that lets users perform arithmetic operations with integers, fractions, and decimal numbers.

-Our calculator implemented The <strong>Model-View-Controller (MVC)</strong> design pattern.
+This program implemented The <strong>Model-View-Controller (MVC)</strong> design pattern.
 It is a software architecture pattern that separates an application's data model, user interface, and control logic into three separate components, each with its own defined responsibilities:

 - <em>Model:</em> The model represents the application's data and business logic, and provides an interface for interacting with and manipulating that data.